wavesplatform/Waves/README.md

 Scorex - Lagonaki Release
 =========================

-**The universal blockchain database framework**
+**The modular blockchain framework**

 Motivation
 ----------

 There are two huge problems around cryptocurrencies development project Scorex aims to weaken:

-* Bitcoin source code contains more 100K lines of code(80K of C++ only), Nxt is about more than 45K line of Java code.
-All parts of the design(network/transactions/consensus layers) are mixed in a hard way.
+* Bitcoin source code contains more 100K lines of code(80K of C++ only), Nxt is more than 45K line of Java code.
+All parts of the design(network/transactional/consensus protocols) are mixed in a hard way.
- So researchers & developers are not in good start positions to make experiments.
+ So researchers and developers are not in good start positions to make experiments.

  In opposite, Scorex is less than 4K lines of Scala code.
-Transactions layer is as simple as that.
+Transactional layer is as simple as that.
 Consensus algo could be switched easily(with two consensus algos out of the box, one could be replaced with an another with just one line of code edited!)